Supermarcel10/CSG-IN3030/README.md

 ## Filtering Data
 ### Information
-The original data (53.42M) is too large for Elm-Litvis ability to even load the data.
+The original data CSV (53.42M) is too large for Elm-Litvis ability to even load the data.
 While attempting to just load the data without plotting anything, Visual Studio Code froze and produced no graph, and on 2 occasions even crashed outright.

 For this reason I have used a separate script to remove a lot of unnecessary data.